Ludwig van Beethoven: 1792–1802: Vienna – the early years

 In May 1799, Beethoven taught piano to the daughters of Hungarian Countess Anna Brunsvik.
 During this time, he fell in love with the younger daughter, Josephine.
 Among his other students, from 1801 to 1805, he tutored Ferdinand Ries, who went on to become a composer and later wrote about their encounters.
 The young Carl Czerny, who later became a renowned pianist and music teacher himself, studied with Beethoven from 1801 to 1803.
 Czerny described his teacher at their initial meeting in 1801: Beethoven was dressed in a jacket of shaggy dark grey material and matching trousers, and he reminded me immediately of Campe's Robinson Crusoe, whose book I was reading just then.
 His jet-black hair bristled shaggily around his head.
 His beard, unshaven for several days, made the lower part of his swarthy face still darker.
 In late 1801, Beethoven met a young countess, Julie Guicciardi, through the Brunsvik family; he mentions his love for Julie in a November 1801 letter to a friend, but class difference prevented any consideration of pursuing it.
 He dedicated his 1802 Sonata Op.
-27 No. 2, now commonly known as the Moonlight Sonata, to her.
+27 No. 2, now commonly known as the Moonlight, to her.

-In the spring of 1801, Beethoven completed a ballet, The Creatures of Prometheus (op.
+In the spring of 1801, Beethoven completed a ballet, The Creatures of Prometheus (Op.
 43).
 The work received numerous performances in 1801 and 1802 and he rushed to publish a piano arrangement to capitalise on its early popularity.
 Beethoven completed his Second Symphony in 1802, intended for performance at a concert that was cancelled.
 The symphony received its premiere one year later, at a subscription concert in April 1803 at the Theater an der Wien, where Beethoven had been appointed composer in residence.
-In addition to the Second Symphony, the concert also featured the First Symphony, the Third Piano Concerto, and the oratorio Christ on the Mount of Olives.
+In addition to the Second Symphony, the concert featured the First Symphony, the Third Piano Concerto, and the oratorio Christ on the Mount of Olives.
 Reviews of the concert were mixed, but it was a financial success; Beethoven was able to charge three times the cost of a typical concert ticket.

 In 1802, Beethoven's brother Kaspar began to assist the composer in handling his affairs, particularly his business dealings with music publishers.
 In addition to successfully negotiating higher payments for Beethoven's latest works, Kaspar also began selling several of Beethoven's earlier unpublished compositions and encouraged his brother (against Beethoven's preference) to make arrangements and transcriptions of his more popular works for other instruments and combinations.
 Beethoven decided to accede to these requests, as he was powerless to prevent publishers from hiring others to do similar arrangements of his works.